The Complete Guide to Outdoor Blinds for South Africa’s Windy Coastlines

 1%–3% openness maximises glare and UV reduction; 5%–10% openness balances view and airflow.
 The right fabric cuts heat and protects finishes while keeping sightlines.

 Pair your blinds with smart control.
-We specify Somfy automation for quiet, durable operation, timers/schedules, and optional wind sensors—ideal for coastal changeability.
+We specify Somfy automation for quiet, durable operation, timers, schedules, and sun sensor integration—ideal for coastal changeability.

 FAQs — Outdoor Blinds on Windy Coastlines